Fortune 100 client

 2022-2024

-Designing trust and actionability in AI-assisted decision systems.
+Designing trust and actionability in AI-assisted decision systems

-Problem area
+Problem

-Why adoption—not model accuracy—was the real problem
+Why adoption, not model accuracy was the core problem

 Design goals